EdmundLuan/EdmundLuan.github.io/_pages/constrainedCon.md

 # ConstrAined ModEl Reference Adaptive conSensus: a framework

 ## Description
--   Consensus of multi-agent systems (MAS) has wide applications.
+-   Consensus of multi-agent systems (MASs) has wide applications.
 Many consensus control algorithms have been proposed.
 However, state-of-the-art algorithms do not work well in realistic conditions.
-On one hand, MAS in real-life situations are subject to various constraints, e.g. kinematic constraints, actuator saturation, safety concerns, etc., along with uncertainties and disturbances.
+On one hand, MASs in real-life situations are subject to various constraints, e.g. kinematic constraints, actuator saturation, safety concerns, etc., along with uncertainties and disturbances.
 On the other hand, most algorithms assume that any point in the state spaces of agents is legit and therefore they do not have guarantees on not breaking the predesignated constraints.

 <img src="../images/1ord_basic.png" scale="50%" align="center">